Every bite of these Bacon Cheese

-These homemade biscuits also require not rolling, cutting or even dropping!
-Baked in butter until golden brown, Bacon Cheese Butter Pan Biscuits are fool-proof and super simple.
+These homemade biscuits also require no rolling, cutting or even dropping!
+Baked in

 I’m a Southern gal and love biscuits.
 Breakfast is my favorite meal so I have a variety of biscuit recipes on CallMePMc.com.
 I have Blueberry Biscuits, Sweet Potato Biscuits, and Biscuits for just 2 people to name a few.
 Find all of them here.